-NovaBiotics continues to target the most clinically challenging, clinically unmet infections with its peptide and cysteamine technology; these include onychomycosis, bacterial and fungal infections associated with cystic fibrosis, aspergillosis, candidiasis/aemia, multi-drug resistant bacterial infections; in planktonic and biofilm form.
+NovaBiotics continues to target the most clinically challenging, unmet infections with its peptide and aminothiol technology; these include bacterial and fungal infections associated with cystic fibrosis, aspergillosis, candidiasis/aemia, multi-drug resistant bacterial infections; in planktonic and biofilm form and onychomycosis.

 Cystic fibrosis is caused by a mutation – of which over 1,500 have been identified – in a single gene; one that encodes a key protein (the CFTR) which is required for correct ion transport and fluid regulation across the body’s epithelial barriers, such as the linings of the respiratory and gastrointestinal tracts.
 The genetic mutation in cystic fibrosis leads to abnormally thick mucus secretions which can impair digestion of food and reduce lung capacity/respiratory function.
 The mucus creates an ideal environment for respiratory bacteria and so CF patients are much more susceptible to chronic, recurrent lung infections which in turn cause inflammation and even more lung damage.
 CF respiratory infections have such a serious impact on lung function and long term health outcomes for patients that successful treatment or eradication of these microbes (often multi-drug resistant because of long-term exposure to conventional antibiotics) is paramount to improving prognosis and quality of life.

 There is no cure for CF and even in an era of modulator therapies, a complete re-think is clearly required as to how the multi-drug resistant lung infections that cystic fibrosis patients have to battle can be more effectively and safely treated and prevented long-term (without generating yet more drug resistance issues).
 In addition, better therapies to combat the altered lung physiology and mucus production in cystic fibrosis are also very much sought after.
 Current antimicrobial and mucolytic treatment options for CF patients are limited, generally have to be administered as complex therapy ‘cocktails’ and are not always, if ever, completely successful in achieving their desired clinical effects.